 - A dark color, caused by debris building up under your nail

-Infected nails also may separate from the nail bed, a condition called onycholysis.
+Infected nails also may separate from the nail bed, a condition called onycholysis (on-ih-KOL-ih-sis).
 You may feel pain in your toes or fingertips and detect a slightly foul odor.

 When to see a doctor

-Nail fungal infections are typically caused by a fungus that belongs to a group of fungi called dermatophytes.
-But yeasts and molds also can be responsible for nail fungal infections.
+Nail fungal infections are typically caused by a dermatophyte fungus.
+Yeasts and molds also can be responsible for nail fungal infections.

 What are fungi?

 Fungi are microscopic organisms that don't need sunlight to survive.
-Some fungi have beneficial uses, while others cause illness and infection.
+Some fungi have beneficial uses.
+Others cause illness and infection.
+Fungi:

 - Live in warm, moist environments, including swimming pools and showers

-- Can invade your skin through tiny visible or invisible cuts or through a small separation between your nail and nail bed
+- Can invade your skin through cuts so tiny you can't even see them or through a small separation between your nail and nail bed

-- Cause problems only if your nails are continually exposed to warmth and moisture — conditions perfect for the growth and spread of fungi
+- Can cause problems if your nails are often exposed to warm and moist conditions

 Toenails vs. fingernails

-Nail fungus occurs more in toenails than in fingernails.
+Nail fungus occurs more often in toenails than in fingernails, partly because: